jaydona555-cell/ai-art-mentor/README.md

 # Atelier — AI Art Teacher for Neurodivergent Creators

+# NOTE THIS IS THE OLD VERSION AND NOT FULLY UPDATED
 [![Open in Bolt](https://bolt.new/static/open-in-bolt.svg)](https://bolt.new/~/sb1-smqwxjmd)

 An AI-powered art critique tool designed **with** neurodivergent learners in mind, not as an afterthought.
 Built for the IncludEDU Neurodiversity Hackathon (Track 3: AI Creative Amplifier), with the goal of showcasing at the Stanford Neurodiversity Summit 2026.